Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Introduction

-One of the main goals of this article is to give an asymptotic version of Ohsawa-Takegoshi extension theorem when the powers of the twisting positive line bundle are tending to infinity.
-Another goal is to establish the asymptotic expansion of the Schwartz kernel of the orthogonal Bergman projector onto the holomorphic sections orthogonal to those which vanish along a submanifold.
+One of the main goals of this article is to give an asymptotic version of Ohsawa-Takegoshi extension theorem when the powers of the twisting positive line bundle tend to infinity.
+Another goal is to establish asymptotic expansion of the Schwartz kernel of the orthogonal Bergman projector onto the holomorphic sections orthogonal to those which vanish along a submanifold.

 More precisely, we fix two (not necessarily compact) complex manifolds $X, Y$, of dimensions $n$ and $m$ respectively.
 We fix also a complex embedding $\iota : Y \to X$, a positive line bundle $(L, h^L)$ over $X$ and an arbitrary Hermitian vector bundle $(F, h^F)$ over $X$.
-In particular, we assume that for the curvature $R^L$ of the Chern connection on $(L, h^L)$, the closed real $(1, 1)$-differential form
+In particular, we assume that for the curvature $R^L$ of the Chern connection on $(L, h^L)$, the closed real $(1, 1)$-form

 is positive.
 We denote by $g^{TX}$ the Riemannian metric on $X$ induced by $\omega$ as follows

 where $J : TX \to TX$ is the complex structure on $X$.
 We denote by $g^{TY}$ the induced metric on $Y$.

 \textit{We assume throughout the whole article that the triple $(X, Y, g^{TX})$, and the Hermitian vector bundles $(L, h^L)$, $(F, h^F)$, are of bounded geometry in the sense of Definitions \ref{defn_bnd_subm}, \ref{defn_vb_bg}.}